-Thirdly, the I&R staff issues motor carrier vehicle registration numbers to intrastate for-hire companies, and processes all qualified Alabama-based interstate companies' Unified Carrier Registration applications.
-It also collects, accounts for, and processes the payments to be deposited into the State Treasury or a federal UCR repository, as required by law.
+Thirdly, the staff issues motor carrier vehicle registration numbers to intrastate for-hire companies, and processes all qualified Alabama-based interstate companies' Unified Carrier

+Registration applications.
+It also collects, accounts for, and processes the payments to be deposited into the State Treasury or the federal UCR depository, as required by law.
 It is responsible for maintaining journals, ledgers, receipts and various other financial and certification records and reports of payments received and deposited.

 This section requires all intrastate motor carriers to have verifiable insurance on file before credentials to operate in the state are issued.
-It also administers orders of revocation for failure to maintain proper proof of insurance and orders of reinstatement after such proof has been received and verified, as prescribed by law.
+It also processes orders of revocation for failure to comply with Commission rules and regulations and orders of reinstatement after such proof has been received and verified, as prescribed by law.

-In addition to the above-mentioned regulations of motor carriers, the Insurance and Registration Section is called upon to provide information to the general public, permitting services, attorneys, insurance companies, transportation companies, and other state and federal agencies concerning various regulatory matters.
-The Commission's website is a clearinghouse for Transportation regulatory information including application forms for registration and non-fee based annual report forms for motor and rail carriers.
+In addition to the above-mentioned regulations of motor carriers, the Insurance & Registration staff is called upon to provide information to the general public, permitting services, attorneys, insurance companies, transportation companies and other state and federal agencies concerning various regulatory matters.
+The Commission's website is a clearinghouse for transportation regulatory information including application forms for registration and non-fee based annual report forms for motor carriers.
+A tabulation of the MCS section's activities is reflected in the table below.